 Brakes are a vital component of your Rollator especially if you plan to walk on hilly areas.
 There are two main types of brake mechanisms:

 - Push Down Brakes are ideal for Petite Lightweight Users who lack physical strength, and work by placing downward pressure on the spring loaded frame to prevent forward movement.

 - Loop Brakes provide greater stability and instant breaking action, but require the simultaneous use of both hands and squeezing action.

 If you plan to sit down and rest on your rollator, then a 'Locking Feature' is a must to prevent your rollator from running away.

 The majority of walker rollators come with plastic grips which are durable, and provide good stability.
 However, if your hands tend to get sweaty frequently then you might want to consider foam grips or soft grip covers.

 In addition to the above, you might want to consider a larger grip if you have any arthritis or joint issues in your hand.

 What are the Best Walker Rollators?

-If you are still struggling to find a Rollator to suit you needs feel free to call us on 1300132952, email at email@example.com or by filling out our contact form.
+If you are still struggling to find a Rollator to suit you needs feel free to fill out the following form and one of our helpful representative will get back to you with some recommendations.